Harald-U/kubernetes-handson/docs/lab5.md

 # Lab 5: MySQL with Persistent Volumes

-Our initial MySQL deployment in Lab 2 has no external storage, instead it stores data on the filesystem within the pod.
+Our MySQL deployment in Lab 3 and 4 has no external storage, instead it stores data on the filesystem within the pod.
 This doesn't really make sense for a database: When the pod is recreated for any reason, the data is gone!

 Kubernetes has a method to create external storage using two object types: PersistentVolumes and PersistentVolumeClaims.
 This is their definition in the Kubernetes docs: